A Curiously Effective Backtracking Strategy for Connection Tableaux: Evaluation

 \subsection{Proof analysis}

 }

 I compare the proofs of the complete, REX, and REI strategies, similar to Otten's comparison of the complete and REI strategies \citep[sec.~4.2]{DBLP:journals/aicom/Otten10}.

-There are two indicators for the quality of a cut strategy C1 with respect to a more complete cut strategy C2: which percentage of C2 proofs C1 finds, and how many more inferences C2 takes to find these proofs.
-When two problems are solved identically by C1 and C2, the additional backtracking done by C2 is superfluous for the proof.
-The fewer inferences C1 takes to find identical proofs, the more likely it is that C1 also finds proofs which are out of reach for C2 in a given time limit.
+There are two indicators for the quality of a cut strategy C2 with respect to a more complete cut strategy C1: which percentage of C1 proofs C2 finds, and how many more inferences C1 takes to find these proofs.
+When two problems are solved identically by C2 and C1, the additional backtracking done by C1 is superfluous for the proof.
+The fewer inferences C2 takes to find identical proofs, the more likely it is that C2 also finds proofs which are out of reach for C1 in a given time limit.

+\autoref{tab:percentage-proofs} shows the number of problems for which two strategies find identical proofs.
+To understand how these numbers emerge, let us consider the chainy dataset, comparing the complete (C1 = None) and the REX (C2 = REX) strategies.
+Here, \autoref{tab:evaluation} shows us that C1 solves 208 and C2 solves 294 chainy problems.
+C2 finds for 186 of the 208 problems solved by C1 the same proof as C1, which amounts to the 89.4\% given in \autoref{tab:percentage-proofs}.
+Note that C2 solves 203 of the 208 problems that C1 solves, which means that for 17 problems, it finds different proofs than C1.

-\autoref{tab:percentage-proofs} shows the number of problems that two strategies solve with identical proofs: Of all proofs found by the complete strategy, REX finds between 89.4\% (chainy) to 66.5\% (bushy), whereas REI finds only between 68.3\% (TPTP) and 46.7\% (bushy).
+Of all proofs found by the complete strategy, REX finds between 89.4\% (chainy) to 66.5\% (bushy), whereas REI finds only between 68.3\% (TPTP) and 46.7\% (bushy).
 REI also finds only between 66.6\% (FS-top) and 40.8\% (bushy) of the proofs found by REX.
 This shows that there are significantly fewer proofs requiring unrestricted backtracking (no cut) than proofs requiring backtracking that replaces root steps (REX).

+We are now going to analyse how much different strategies reduce the search space.
+For this, we will compare the number of inferences taken by two strategies when they find the same proofs.
+Given two strategies C1 and C2, we can construct an \(I\) as follows: if C1 and C2 found the same proof \(p\) for a problem, then \((p, n_1, n_2) \in I\), where \(n_1\) and \(n_2\) are the number of inferences taken by C1 and C2. \autoref{tab:ratio-infs} shows the ratio of the sum of all inferences, calculated by

+and \autoref{tab:avg-ratio-infs} shows the average of the ratios of inferences, calculated by In both cases, the higher a value, the more C2 reduces the search space with respect to C1.